 b.
-In which you once walked, following the course of this world (v.2).
+In which you formerly walked according to the course of this world (v.2).

 NOTES: Spiritual death is manifested or made evident by the direction and deeds of a person's life.
 Prior to conversion, every person "walks in" or "practices" sin as a life-style.
 By nature, man does not walk according to the will of God, but according to the course of this fallen world-in hostility and disobedience to God.